i-MSCP/plugins/incubator/InstantSSH/README.md

-# i-MSCP InstantSSH plugin v3.1.2
+# i-MSCP InstantSSH plugin v3.2.0

-Plugin allowing to provide full or restricted shell access to your customers.
+Plugin which allows to provide full or restricted shell access to i-MSCP customers.

 ## Introduction